 Figure 2.
 Kobe plot for Aracaunian herring in the region Valparaiso to Los Lagos.
-(SUBPESCA 2021).
+(SUBPESCA 2022).

 The stock assessment provides an estimate of the status of the biological stock relative to a reference point or proxy.
-Clause A2.2 is met.
+Sub-clause A2.2 is met.